 - Monitoring quality assurance by alerting dire concern in teaching and research activities and equipment.

-- Serve as secretary to the following committee:
+- Serve as secretary to the following committees

 The Confidential Secretary is responsible to the Director in carrying out his functions and duties which includes:

-- Keep confidential correspondence, reports and other documents related to Academic Planning Unit.
+- Keeping confidential correspondence, reports and other documents related to Academic Planning Unit.

-- Handle mail and correspondence of the office.
+- Handling mail and correspondence of the office.

-- Assist the Director in preparation of reports and document by gathering and organizing data.
+- Assisting the Director in preparation of reports and document by gathering and organizing data.